fnorre23/mini-project-PI3DW/README.md

 The main parts of the game are:
 - Player - Pill, moved with WASD
 - Camera - following the player, and rotating around the player with Q and E. If a wall obstructs the player, it turns see through, so the player always can see the character.
-- Fireball shooting - Shoot a fireball by pressing F
+- Fireball shooting - Shoot a fireball by pressing F. The fireball uses a particle system to give some movement.
 - Targets - Shoot targets to gain speed.
 Shoot all targets to win.
 - Dungeon - A small dungeon layout for the player to find the targets.